-I like to supply buyers with an outline of the whole deal so they know exactly what to expect.
+I like to supply buyers with an outline of the entire deal so they'll understand exactly what to expect.

 Below are my nine steps to buying a home.